 Greek Tanker Breaks Apart in Pakistan

-KARACHI, Pakistan (AP) _ A Greek-registered oil tanker that ran aground off Pakistan's coast broke apart Thursday, and clean up crews were working to prevent a major oil spill, officials said.
+KARACHI, Pakistan (AP) _ A Greek-registered oil tanker that ran aground off Pakistan’s coast more than two weeks ago has broken apart, and clean up crews were working to prevent a major oil spill, officials said Thursday.

-``Both my son and wife started vomiting and complaining of headaches because of the smell from the beach,'' said Anwar Ahsan, a local banker who lives in the Sea View apartment blocks that overlooks the Arabian Sea.
+``Both my son and wife started vomiting and complaining of headaches because of the smell from the beach,″ Anwar Ahsan, a local banker who lives in the Sea View apartment blocks that overlooks the Arabian Sea, said Thursday.

 But government officials said residents were not in danger.

 ``We have talked to environmental experts and they say that there is no threat to people until they enter the sea water,″ Rashid said.

 The government has hired three environmental experts, including one from Britain, to examine the site and assist with the clean up.

 ``We have called in the best possible experts, no one can say that we have not done enough,″ said Rashid.

 All public beaches in Karachi have been shut down, with police and army Rangers, wearing face masks, cordoning off the main ones.
 Residents complained the move spoiled their celebrations Thursday of Pakistan’s Independence Day.